Diep-Nguyen-Tara/Harvard-CS50-Project-Summary/README.md

 JOIN houses ON houses.id = assignments.house_id;

 SELECT * FROM shows JOIN ratings ON shows.id = ratings.show_id WHERE title = 'The Office';
-SELECT * FROM shows JOIN ratings ON shows.id = ratings.show_id WHERE title = 'The Office';